Roane County High School

-Located in Kingston, Tennessee, Roane County High School or better known as Kingston is the largest of five high schools in Roane County.
-The school mascot is the Yellow Jackets.
+Roane County High School is located in Kingston, Tennessee, United States.
+It is the largest of the five high schools in Roane County.
+The school mascot is the Yellow Jacket.
 The school colors are navy and orange.
-Kingston is accredited by the Southern Association of Colleges and Schools and is a member of Tennessee Secondary Schools Athletic Association. or better known as TSSAA.
+Kingston is accredited by the Southern Association of Colleges and Schools and is a member of Tennessee Secondary Schools Athletic Association.

 Athletics

+The athletic teams at Roane County High School typically revolve around the Yellow Jacket mascot.
+The athletic teams that students are able to join include the following: